The Seebach Valley

 Three lakes emerged from it: the Hüttwiler, the Nussbaumersee and the Hasensee.
 The rise of the water level is an ancient natural phenomenon.
 The pile dwellings from 4,000 years ago are now four metres below the water surface of the Nussbaumersee.

-The Romans already valued this area.
-The Roman villa on the shores of Lake Hüttwiler and the nearby Roman Museum and the Vindonissa legionnaires’ camp in Windisch bear witness to this.
-Nowadays the valley is again an El Dorado for flora and fauna.
+The Romans already inhabited the area.
+The Roman villa on the shores of Lake Hüttwiler, the Roman Museum and the Vindonissa legionnaires’ camp in Windisch bear witness to this history.
+The valley is an El Dorado for flora and fauna nowadays.